 This left me scratching my head and thinking, “Why don’t I manuscript?
 These guys are heroes of mine.
 They must know something I don’t.”

-I then noticed that the hyper-gifted pastors of our day and of old: Spurgeon, Driscoll, and Chandler — are outline guys.
+I then noticed that the hyper-gifted pastors of our day and of old, guys like Charles Spurgeon and Matt Chandler, are outline guys.
 Again, I began to think, “I’m most definitely not at their level of gifting.
 Why in the world am I outlining?”

 I came to the conclusion — I need a manuscript.